 Micheal Buerk tells the Turkish media giant, Hürriyet, that he feels safer in Turkey than he does in London.

 We thought, why not start with the latest eulogy to Fethiye?
 Yesterday you may have read our interview with Michael Buerk.
-If you missed it click here before you read on.

 How safe do people feel in Turkey?
 In a recent survey about Dalaman International Airport carried out by Kalkan Turkish Local News (KTLN) and Fethiye Times a question was asked about how safe people feel in Turkey.